JustinMurtagh29/MPI_Pipeline/README.md

 Preparation:
 ============

-1. Get a github account by signing up on the website github.com
-2. Get a account at the RZG and make sure you can connect to the gaba cluster at the Rechenzentrum Garching (see [here](https://wiki.hest.brain.mpg.de/doku.php?id=knowledge:organization:it:connecting_to_garching) for a guide)
+1. Get a account at the Max Planck Computing and Data Facility (MPCDF).
+Make sure you can connect to the GABA cluster at the Rechenzentrum Garching (see [here](https://wiki.hest.brain.mpg.de/doku.php?id=knowledge:organization:it:connecting_to_garching) for a guide)
-3. Send an email to heiko.wissler@brain.mpg.de with your github and RZG username to be added to the respective teams/repos
+2. Send an email to heiko.wissler@brain.mpg.de with your GitLab username to be added to the respective teams/repos
-4. Wait for a positive reply from Heiko
+3. Wait for a positive reply from Heiko

 Usage:
 ========================